Adonis Creed Dad, Mom, Stepmom and Complete, Fascinating Origin Story

 Watching Creed III, I had several thoughts: I love the Creed series — and can anyone remind me again how Adonis Creed exists?
 When was Adonis Creed born, and why didn’t anyone know about him in the Rocky movies after Rocky IV?
 Is it even possible for Apollo Creed to have a son Adonis’ age?

 The short answer: I did a lot of Rocky and Creed rewatching, and it all makes perfect sense.
+And now that Creed III is available on VOD, you can pause, rewind, and relive the whole saga, too.
 Read on.

 The Story of Apollo Creed, Adonis Creed’s Dad